-Kansas City Power & Light Company ("KCP&L"), a Missouri Corporation, has filed its 2015 Annual Renewable Energy Standard Compliance Plan ("2015 Plan") in compliance with the Missouri Public Service Commission's ("Commission") Electric Utility Renewable Energy Standard Requirements [4 CSR 240-20.100] that became effective September 30, 2010 and the Commission's order in Case No. ET-2014-0071.
-Section (7) of the rule requires that each public utility file with the Commission a Renewable Energy Standard (RES) Compliance Plan by April 15 of each year.
+Kansas City Power & Light Company ("KCP&L"), a Missouri Corporation, has filed its 2016 Annual Renewable Energy Standard Compliance Plan ("2016 Plan") in compliance with the Missouri Public Service Commission's ("Commission") Electric Utility Renewable Energy Standard Requirements [4 CSR 240-20.100] that became effective September 30, 2010 and as amended by Missouri House Bill 142 becoming law on August 28, 2013.
+Section (8) of the rule requires that each public utility file with the Commission a Renewable Energy Standard (RES) Compliance Plan by April 15 of each year.

-Specifically, Section 7 (B) of the rule requires that the plan cover the current year and the immediately following two (2) calendar years.
+Specifically, Section 8 (B) of the rule requires that the plan cover the current year and the immediately following two (2) calendar years.
 The RES compliance plan shall include, at a minimum:

-A. A specific description of the electric utility's planned actions to comply with the RES;

-B. A list of executed contracts to purchase Renewable Energy Credits (RECs) (whether or not bundled with energy), including type of renewable energy resource, expected amount of energy to be delivered, and contract duration and terms;

-C. The projected total retail electric sales for each year;

-D. Any differences, as a result of RES compliance, from the utility's preferred resource plan as described in the most recent electric utility resource plan filed with the commission in accordance with 4 CSR 240-22, Electric Utility Resource Planning;

-E. A detailed analysis providing information necessary to verify that the RES compliance plan is the least cost, prudent methodology to achieve compliance with the RES;

-F. A detailed explanation of the calculation of the RES retail impact limit calculated in accordance with section (5) of this rule.
-This explanation should include the pertinent information for the planning interval which is included in the RES compliance plan; and
+- A. A specific description of the electric utility's planned actions to comply with the RES; - B. A list of executed contracts to purchase Renewable Energy Credits (RECs) (whether or not bundled with energy), including type of renewable energy resource, expected amount of energy to be delivered, and contract duration and terms: - C. The projected total retail electric sales for each year; - D. Any differences, as a result of RES compliance, from the utility's preferred resource plan as described in the most recent electric utility resource plan filed with the commission in accordance with 4 CSR 240-22, Electric Utility Resource Planning; - E. A detailed analysis providing information necessary to verify that the RES compliance plan is the least cost, prudent methodology to achieve compliance with the RES; - F. A calculation of the RES retail impact limit calculated in accordance with section (5) of this rule.
+The calculation should be accompanied by workpapers including all the relevant inputs used to calculate the retail impact limits for the planning interval which is included in the RES compliance plan.
+The electric utility may designate all or part of those calculations as highly confidential, proprietary, or public as appropriate under the commission's rules; and